RobinVA-UIT/robinva-uit.github.io/_posts/TechnicalBlogs/Win32API/2026-07-22-ArgvQuote.md

 in `CreateProcess` as well as the name of the module you want to run.
 In this case, it will be `notepad.exe poet.txt`.

 Sounds simple, right?
 Now, if you want to pass in an argument that has whitespace inside it, the instinct will probably tell you that you need the a couple of quotation marks to wrap the argument.
 Something like this: `notepad.exe "the poet.txt"`.
-At this point, Windows is not confused yet.
+At this point, Windows, or specifically `CommandLineToArgvW` API, is not confused yet.
 It still considers `the poet.txt` as a single argument.

-What if inside the argument has quotation marks and whitespace?
+What if the argument itself contains quotation marks?
 The case here is `"funny" poet.txt`.
 You may think we can address it with `notepad.exe ""funny" poet.txt"`.
 However, Windows is not as smart as you think.
 In other words, Windows does not work as we - human beings - think.

 From the argument string ""funny" poet.txt", Windows will break down into these arguments: